 Insurance.
 The University, as an agency of the State, is self-insured, for general liability purposes, on an unreserved basis.
 The State purchases blanket policies covering other risks, including property, casualty and hazard insurance for all State agencies.
 The State pays all premiums for such insurance policies.
 The University reimburses the State for the cost of coverage of items purchased with other than State appropriation funds.
 The University may request an allotment of insurance proceeds resulting from the loss of University property.
-The Act authorizes the University requires errors and omissions insurance from the lead project design and construction projects, the University requires errors and omissions insurance from the lead project design professional (project architect of record), and selected sub-consultants on all construction projects.
+The Act authorizes the University to purchase insurance for its assets, actions and activities.
+In regard to design and construction projects, the University requires errors and omissions insurance from the lead project design professional (project architect of record), and selected sub-consultants on all construction projects.
 The University requires that contractors engaged on all construction projects provide and maintain general liability, automobile and statutory workers' compensation coverage.
 In regard to builders risk policies and protection of construction work in progress for existing buildings, the State, through its property policy provides builders risk coverage subject to a deductible.
 The University requires the contractors to provide builders risk insurance for construction projects involving new buildings.
 The University directly purchases workers' compensation insurance as part of an owner-controlled insurance program (OCIP) for select UCONN 2000 Health projects.